grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # CLI flag: -tenant-federation.max-concurrent
   [max_concurrent: <int> | default = 16]

-  # (experimental) The max number of tenant IDs that may be supplied for a
+  # The max number of tenant IDs that may be supplied for a federated query if
-  # federated query if enabled.
+  # enabled.
 0 to disable the limit.
   # CLI flag: -tenant-federation.max-tenants
   [max_tenants: <int> | default = 0]